Muangthong United F.C.: End of the drought

 In 2016, Not having won any trophies for three consecutive seasons, the club started a campaign called "The Dream Team" and signed many famous national team players such as Peerapat Notchaiya, Theerathon Bunmathan, Adisak Kraisorn, Tanaboon Kesarat, Chanathip Songkrasin, Tristan Do, Adison Promrak, and international players such as Xisco.
 They also brought in Totchtawan Sripan, ones of Thai football legends, as the new head coach.
 All this resulted in Muangthong United winning the double, as they became champions of the Thai League 1 and League Cup.

 In 2017, After finishing champions in the 2016 Thai League season, The Kirins secured direct qualification into the 2017 AFC Champions League.
 In the group stages, for Home games Muangthong beat Kashima Antlers, 2–1 and beat Ulsan Hyundai, 1-0 and beat Brisbane Roar, 3–0.
 The club finish runners-up in Group E, and qualified for the Round of 16 for the first time in their club history.
 For their home and final leg of the Champions League Round of 16 – a home and away series against Japanese side Kawasaki Frontale.
 Having lose the first leg, 1–3 in Thailand and Frontale defeat Muangthong United, 4–1 in the second leg.
+After finishing the 2017 season as runners-up with 72 points, the club achieved a historic treble, winning the League Cup, the Championship Cup, and the Mekong Club Championship.
+It remains one of the most successful seasons in the club's history.

+Slip into mid-table mediocrity and relegated

+In 2018, Following the end of the Totchtawan Sripan era, Muangthong's performance dipped, causing them to slip into mid-table.
+The situation worsened when their main sponsor, Siam Cement Group, withdrew its funding after season 2020, leading to significant financial struggles.
+Furthermore, the club's owner, media company Siam Sport Syndicate, suffered financial losses, severely impacting operations.
+These combined issues have clearly hampered Muangthong's chances of returning to title contention.
+Despite currently being a mid-table side, the club still possesses the pedigree and resources of a top team, particularly a wealth of talented youth players.
+This strong foundation helped them finish as runners-up in the 2023–24 League Cup and the 2024–25 FA Cup.
+They also competed at the continental level for the first time in 6 years in the AFC Champions League Two, reaching the round of 16.

+After struggling to stay afloat for several years, Muangthong United could no longer keep pace in Thai League 1.
+During the 2025–26 season, they managed to collect just 26 points from 30 matches, suffering a staggering 16 defeats.
+This resulted in their first-ever relegation to Thai League 2, ending a 17-year run in the top flight since their promotion in 2009.